R-Yin-217/DS4440-PNN-CourseProject/README.md

     This directory includes the results and Jupyter files used to plot the graphs featured in the report.

-- What else do you need
+- what else do you need

     You should create a folder named “original,” which should include: